Updated: 14 July 2020

 With better branding generally comes with better opportunities (see below).

-3. Benefits of Setting Up a Pty Ltd Company #3: Attracting Stakeholders
+Advantage of a Pty Ltd Company #3: Attracting Stakeholders

 It’s a well-known fact that investors, suppliers and customers prefer to do business with companies rather than sole traders.

-4. Benefits of Setting Up a Pty Ltd Company #4: Perpetual Succession
+Advantage of a Pty Ltd Company #4: Perpetual Succession

 Another key benefit of setting up a Pty Ltd Company is that the company will exist indefinitely (unless it is wound up) which will enable you to sell the company when you retire or resign.
 In the event of the death of a director or shareholder, their position can be replaced and the business continues trading.